Genocs/enterprise-containers/README.md

 ## [terraform](terraform)

 Contains the terraform Kubernetes cluster setup.
+The setup is primary meant to be used on Azure.
+Anyway, deploy on other cloud Provider is quite straightforward.

 ## [skaffold](skaffold)

 The Skaffold and Kaniko Kubernetes cluster setup.

 This allows to setup Kubernetes cluster on Google Cloud.

 ---